 Harold Bride, a wireless operator who survived the sinking of the Titanic, is carried up the ramp of a ship in May 1912.
-Later investigations into radio traffic on the night the Titanic sank revealed flaws in the Wireless Ship Act of 1910, such as lack of priority for distress calls from sea and no requirements for ship radio operators to monitor radio transmissions at all times.
-Later laws addressed these issues, and laid the foundation for regulation of radio as a mass medium.
-(Photo via Library of Congress Prints and Photographs Division Washington, public domain.)
+Later investigations into radio traffic on the night the Titanic sank revealed flaws in the Wireless Ship Act of 1910, the U.S. federal government’s first attempt to regulate radio communications.
+Later laws addressed these flaws and laid the foundation for regulation of radio as a mass medium.
+(Photo via Library of Congress Prints and Photographs Division Washington, public domain)

 The Wireless Ship Act of 1910 (36 Stat.
 629) was the U.S. federal government’s first attempt to regulate radio communications.